-The Student Immigration Service provides a tailored pre-arrival and induction programme and advice and support for all international students, including a 'check and send' service if you need to send a Tier 4 visa application to the Home Office.
-The Service offers workshops, a drop-in service, advice via email, phone and web-based platforms, or individual appointments can be made through the Helpdesk in The Roper Student Services Centre, 4 West.
+The Student Immigration Service provides immigration advice and support for all international students, including a 'check and send' service if you need to send a Tier 4 visa application to the Home Office.
+The Service offers workshops, a daily drop-in service, advice via email, phone and web-based platforms, or individual appointments can be made through the Helpdesk in The Roper Student Services Centre, 4 West.